cesarruano/easylic/README.md

 - Bind to a specific machine UUID (optional)
 - Set an expiration time for the license (optional)
 - Associate with a provided license ID file (optional)
+- Feature descriptor, to customize available features in the application (optional)

 Generate activation files which are cryptographically signed.
 The details related to the license will remain concealed.